DM-98/2kb-tic-tac-toe/README.md

 ![image](https://github.com/DM-98/2kb-tic-tac-toe/assets/10290906/7487b9b4-d391-423d-8491-5c715accc2f2)

 ## Contributions
 Contributions are welcome!
-If you have ideas on how to compress the game, please feel free to fork the repository, make changes, and submit a pull request.
+If you have ideas on how to compress the game further, please feel free to fork the repository, make changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.